FME Version

 20. Add Tester

-The fourth and final Tester transformer is used to check whether or not the point cloud was split into multiple point clouds.
+The fourth and final Tester transformer checks whether the point cloud was split into multiple point clouds.
 If it was split using the PointCloudSplitter, then an ID (_point_source_id) was created from the AttributeCreator used in the last step.
 This ID will be added to the output file name.

 Add a new Tester transformer and connect the AttributeCreator to it.
 Open the Tester and set the following values: